Mohammad0336/Spacestagram/README.md

 ![This is an image](https://github.com/Mohammad0336/Spacestagram/blob/main/Images/SpacestagramInfo.png)

 ### Fetch example
-This is an example of the fetch function it selects 5 photos to be displayed alongside it's id and earth date.
+This is an example of the fetch function it selects 5 photos to be displayed alongside it's id and earth date `You must click on the foward or backward arrows to view images, and escape from the initial state` .

 ![This is an image](https://github.com/Mohammad0336/Spacestagram/blob/main/Images/SpacestagramEx.png)